Fill out our interest survey to provide your input in shaping the community’s programs and services.

 The Collegiate Recovery Program (CRP) at Cal is a program for students in recovery from substance use as well as those who are currently struggling with alcohol and drug use.
 We are a community on campus dedicated to supporting students in their recovery efforts by providing resources for recovery, health & wellness, and academic success.
 With these efforts, we aim to create an inclusive environment and supportive community to help students thrive at Cal and beyond.

-The collegiate recovery program at Cal is open to students in all stages of recovery and recognizes there are multiple pathways to recovery.
+The collegiate recovery program at Cal is open to students in all stages of recovery, embraces a harm reductionist approach, and recognizes there are multiple pathways to recovery.
 We offer a community-based approach utilizing peer support services.

 Our mission is to promote the personal, academic and social success of students in or seeking recovery.
 In this pursuit, we aim to: